ShaneCurcuru/slides/apachecon/TheApacheWay-Track-ApacheConNA2017.md

 ---
 template: logorb
-# Apache Way For Businesses
+# How to bring your project to the Apache Incubator (or)
+# Companies and Apache, the Good and the Bad

 Nick / Shane to write, Nick speaking (Shane at board meeting)